Samir (footballer, born 1994)

-Samir Caetano de Souza Santos (born 5 December 1994), also known as Samir, is a Brazilian professional footballer who plays as a centre back for Liga MX club Tigres UANL.
+Samir Caetano de Souza Santos (born 5 December 1994), also known as Samir, is a Brazilian professional footballer who plays as a centre back for Saudi Pro League club Al-Najma SC.

 Club career

 Born in Rio de Janeiro, Samir began his career with Brazilian side Flamengo, making his Série A debut with the club's first team in 2013; he won the 2013 Copa do Brasil and the 2014 Campeonato Carioca with the club.

 On 18 January 2016, he joined Italian club Udinese for €4.5 million, but was immediately loaned out to Verona for the remainder of the 2015–16 Serie A season.

 On 4 April 2016, he made his Serie A debut, scoring the decisive goal in a 1–0 away win against Bologna from a header.

-On 6 January 2022, Samir signed for English club Watford on a three and a half year deal for an undisclosed fee.
+On 6 January 2022, Samir signed for English club Watford on a three-and-a-half-year deal for an undisclosed fee.

-On 13 August 2022, Samir signed for Liga MX club Tigres UANL for an undisclosed fee.

 International career

 Samir was included in the Brazilian under-20 side for the 2013 South American Youth Football Championship.
 He has also represented Brazil at under-21 level.

-Samir was included in the senior national team for the first time in August 16th 2019; for friendlies against Colombia and Peru in the following month.
+Samir was included in the senior national team for the first time in August 16, 2019; for friendlies against Colombia and Peru in the following month.